Crafting: The New and The Local | Makers Unite at Dutch Design Week

 This creative process enabled a traditional craft to be translated in a new context.
 The art of Ghar soap making sparked renewed interest, while the reglaze process prompted innovative solutions to contemporary standards.
 Much like the unique output of every soap or ceramic produced, the process and the result of the entire project resulted the unity and inclusion in the parties and elements involved.

-With this exhibition, Makers Unite was not only able to provide a platform for new creative talents, but it was also able to initiate conversations and inspire engagements on culture, creativity, and collaboration.
+With this exhibition, we not only provided a platform for new creative talents, but also initiated conversations and inspired inclusion.